langchain-ai/ambient-agent-101/README.md

 * Notebook: [notebooks/ambient_agent.ipynb](/notebooks/ambient_agent.ipynb)

-### Building an ReAct agent
+### Section 1.
+Building an ReAct agent

 * Code: [src/email_assistant/email_assistant.py](/src/email_assistant/email_assistant.py)

 ![overview-agent](notebooks/img/overview_agent.png)

-This notebook shows how to build the email assistant, combining an [email triage step](https://langchain-ai.github.io/langgraph/tutorials/workflows/) with an agent that handles the email response.
+This section shows how to build the email assistant, combining an [email triage step](https://langchain-ai.github.io/langgraph/tutorials/workflows/) with an agent that handles the email response.
 You can see the linked code for the full implementation in `src/email_assistant/email_assistant.py`.

 ![Screenshot 2025-04-04 at 4 06 18 PM](notebooks/img/studio.png)

-### Human-in-the-loop
+### Section 2.
+Human-in-the-loop
 * Code: [src/email_assistant/email_assistant_hitl.py](/src/email_assistant/email_assistant_hitl.py)

 ![overview-hitl](notebooks/img/overview_hitl.png)

-This notebooks shows how to add human-in-the-loop (HITL), allowing the user to review specific tool calls (e.g., send email, schedule meeting).
+This section shows how to add human-in-the-loop (HITL), allowing the user to review specific tool calls (e.g., send email, schedule meeting).
 For this, we use [Agent Inbox](https://github.com/langchain-ai/agent-inbox) as an interface for human in the loop.
 You can see the linked code for the full implementation in [src/email_assistant/email_assistant_hitl.py](/src/email_assistant/email_assistant_hitl.py).

 ![Agent Inbox showing email threads](notebooks/img/agent-inbox.png)

-### Memory
+### Section 3.
+Memory
 * Code: [src/email_assistant/email_assistant_hitl_memory.py](/src/email_assistant/email_assistant_hitl_memory.py)

 This notebook shows how to add memory to the email assistant, allowing it to learn from user feedback and adapt to preferences over time.
 The memory-enabled assistant ([email_assistant_hitl_memory.py](/src/email_assistant/email_assistant_hitl_memory.py)) uses the [LangGraph Store](https://langchain-ai.github.io/langgraph/concepts/memory/#long-term-memory) to persist memories.
 You can see the linked code for the full implementation in [src/email_assistant/email_assistant_hitl_memory.py](/src/email_assistant/email_assistant_hitl_memory.py).